JasonPunyon/Rol/README.md

 Rol is a C# library that makes storing and working with data in redis as easy as declaring an interface, plus some other bells and whistles.
 It's built on StackExchange.Redis and Sigil.

+I'm not nearly done with it yet, but it's already been extremely useful to me in some prototyping scenarios so I'm letting it into the wild to see what others think.
+Hit me on twitter @JasonPunyon or in the issues if you've got ideas.

+<3 and thanks for taking the time to look.

 ##Getting started

 You can install Rol from nuget...